 How drowsy driving impacts car insurance

-In most states, there is no law against drowsy driving, so car insurance premiums are not typically affected.
+There is no law against drowsy driving in most states, so car insurance premiums are not typically affected by the practice.
 You cannot be penalized if there is no violation.

-When drowsy driving is treated like reckless driving, however, drivers can receive a ticket.
-The violation can also affect your car insurance because it is reported on your driver’s record and seen by insurance companies when you shop for a new car insurance policy.
-Accidents caused by drowsy driving can also affect your rates significantly.
+When drowsy driving is treated like reckless driving, however, drivers can receive a ticket, which can affect car insurance premiums because it will show up on their driving record when they shop for a new car insurance policy.
+Accidents caused by drowsy driving can also affect rates significantly.

 To ensure you receive the best rate on your car insurance, be sure to check rates and compare coverage from multiple providers.